Flow length and size distributions in campus Internet traffic: Introduction

 \section{Introduction}

-Flow-oriented switching and routing has been gaining the attention of researchers for a long time.
-It can be advantageous in comparison to per-packet switching, especially with regard to traffic engineering, QoS or security.
-For example, flow-based routing enables multipath and adaptive approaches, which is impossible to achieve in per-packet routing due to routing loops and route-flapping constraints, respectively.
+Flow-based switching and routing has been gaining the attention of researchers for a quite some time \cite{Kreutz:Survey}.
+It can be advantageous in comparison to per-packet switching, especially with regard to traffic engineering \cite{akyildiz2014roadmap}, quality of service (QoS) \cite{10.1145/2071389.2071394} or security \cite{7568520}.
+For example, flow routing enables multipath and adaptive approaches, which are impossible to achieve in per-packet routing due to routing loops and route-flapping constraints, respectively \cite{FAMTAR_IMPLEMENTATION}.

-For years, flow-aware networking concepts were present only in academia.
-Recently, due to hardware developments, it finally became possible to design flow-oriented switches.
-However, the efficiency of numerous solutions proposed in the literature strongly depends upon on traffic characteristics, and thus, should be assessed based on real traffic models.
+The efficiency of numerous flow-based solutions strongly depends on traffic characteristics, and thus, should be assessed based on realistic and accurate flow models.
 An example of such solutions are traffic engineering mechanisms exploiting the heavy-tailed nature of IP flows.
 To the best of our knowledge, the first paper exploring such a possibility is \cite{rexford-long-flows}, in which the authors proposed heuristic that differentiates traffic into \emph{elephant} and \emph{mice} flows.
-Then, assuming that \emph{elephant} flows have a more significant impact on network performance, this type of traffic is adaptively routed to the current network load, while flows classified as \emph{mice} are handled using the shortest paths.
-Recently, the heavy-tailed nature of IP flows is exploited to reduce management overheads in SDN.
+Then, assuming that \emph{elephant} flows have a more significant impact on network performance, this type of traffic is routed adaptively to the current network load, while flows classified as \emph{mice} are handled using the shortest paths.
+Recently, the heavy-tailed nature of IP flows is being exploited to reduce management overheads in software-defined networking (SDN).
 For example, in work \cite{Mu:SDNFlowEntry}, the authors employed a reinforcement learning approach to detect \emph{elephant} flows in advance to limit the number of flow entries in forwarding tables.